Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Results

 In \cref{fig:force_budget}, we plot the resultant force noise sensitivity of our proposed electron force sensor.
 In what follows, we summarize the choice of parameters that directly produce the noise budget presented in \cref{fig:force_budget}.

-We use a single electron (charge $e$, mass $m$) trapped in a $z_0 \approx d=50\ \mu\t{m}$ Penning trap.
-This size enables us to strike a good balance between a large enough coupling strength, $G$ (\cref{eq:gz}), and small enough effects of the other noise sources discussed in \cref{sec:noise}.
-The base trapping potential is chosen to be $V_0=19.3$ V, which falls into the ballpark range typically used for existing Penning traps.
-Note that the base voltage affects the axial frequency of the electron ($\propto \sqrt{V_0}$), which therefore provides a useful tuning knob to realize a broadband force detector.
+We use a single electron (charge $e$, mass $m$) trapped in a $z_0 \approx d=50\ \mu\t{m}$ Penning trap (much smaller than previously realized Penning traps \cite{odom_new_2006,hanneke_new_2008,hanneke_cavity_2011}).
+This size enables us to strike a balance between a large enough coupling strength, $G$ (\cref{eq:gz}), and small enough effects of the other noise sources discussed in \cref{sec:noise}.
+(Note that the resonant frequencies of such a small trap are in the THz regime, far from the GHz frequencies of interest, and so we do not worry about additional motional frequency shifts due to the trap itself \cite{fan_improved_2022}.)
+The base trapping potential is chosen to be $V_0=17$ V, which falls into the ballpark range typically used for existing Penning traps.
+Note that the base voltage affects the axial frequency of the electron ($\propto \sqrt{V_0}$), which therefore provides a useful tuning knob to realize a broadband force detector -- the orange shaded region shows the broadband force sensitivity corresponding to the range $10 {\rm \ V} \leq V_0 \leq 50 {\rm \ V} $.
 The value of the trapping magnetic field is chosen to be $B_0=0.5$ T -- this is a sensible estimate of the field that permanent magnet assemblies are able to produce on this scale.
-The resonant frequency in this case amounts to $f_z \approx 6\ \t{GHz}$.
+The resonant frequency in this case amounts to $f_z \approx 5.5\ \t{GHz}$.

 As for the trap electrodes, we consider the use of gold electrodes ($\rho = 22.1 \text{ n$\Omega$m}$), especially due to its high-conductivity and the low-noise dielectric layer that forms in practice (as compared to materials like copper which are prone to oxidization).
-We model the trap electrodes as deposited on a dielectric surface (e.g. fused silica), which enables a thickness of $t_m = 200$ nm.
+We model the trap electrodes as deposited on a dielectric surface (e.g. fused silica), which enables a thickness of $t_m = 5 {\rm \ \mu m}$.
 We use the following parameters for the HC film typically formed on gold: $t_d = 2\ \t{nm}$, $\epsilon = 2\epsilon_0$, $\tan\theta = 0.01$ \cite{kumph_electric-field_2016}.

 We propose to use samarium cobalt (SmCo) permanent magnets to produce the in-trap magnetic fields.
 This choice of magnets is informed by previous measurements of magnetic field noise.
 The critical temperature of SmCo is $T_c=800$ K, and the unit cell properites used here are: $V_\t{uc} = 84.703$ \AA $^3$, $g_s=7.120$.
 The decay constant $\alpha$ is uncertain as of now, and we display the expected noise for $\alpha/2\pi$ ranging between $1$ Hz and $1$ MHz in \cref{fig:force_budget}.